LuckehPickle/Comet/README.md

 # chat
+This is my first major project, so please excuse any major mistakes in the source code.
 Source code for a project.
 More info when closer to release.

 There are several tests hosted with GitHub pages at [chat-tests](https://github.com/LuckehPickle/chat-tests#chat-tests) if you're interested.